 Just like with cars, over time, bike brakes wear down with use.

 Many bikes (mostly mountain) have disc braking systems.
-But the vast majority still use a good ole fashion brake pad.
+But the vast majority of commuter bikes still use a good ole fashion caliper brakes.
 You will need to replace your bike pads at some point. $12 a pair, and easy to replace.

 Up until the point where they are worn down to being unusable, you will need to periodically adjust your brakes.
 The challenge is finding a good balance between responsiveness (which is influenced by how close your pad is to your wheel) and not have the pads so close to the wheel that they rub the wheel when you don’t intend to brake.